aeberdinelli/express-php/README.md

 ## Install
 **Note**: To run ExpressPHP you need PHP >= 7.0 and Apache.

-The preferred installation is using Composer: `composer require aeberdinelli/express-php v1.0.1`
+The preferred installation is using Composer:

+`composer require aeberdinelli/express-php v1.0.1`

+Then, move the .htaccess to the root of your site and you're done:

+`mv vendor/aeberdinelli/express-php/.htaccess ./.htaccess`

 ## Usage
 If you installed using composer, you can just do: